How Does It Work?

-You can easily roll the assets of your Defined Contribution Plan account into an individual retirement account (IRA), an eligible employer plan or another qualified plan if you leave STRS Ohio-covered employment before retirement eligibility.
+You can easily roll the assets of your Defined Contribution Plan account into an individual retirement account (IRA), an eligible employer plan or another qualified plan if you leave STRS Ohio-covered employment before you reach retirement eligibility.
 Your withdrawal amount will include both your contributions and vested employer contributions credited to your account, plus any investment gains or losses.
 This is the only STRS Ohio plan that offers this feature during the first five years.
 If you have been a member for less than one year, you will receive only your contributions and the earnings on those contributions.
 If you terminate STRS Ohio-covered service, you can leave your contributions on account until your fifth anniversary to reach 100% vesting.

 There are no disability benefits.
 If you become disabled, you may withdraw your account after terminating employment.
 At age 50, other payment options are available, but you must first terminate employment.